mraible/mongock-docs/content/pages/runner.md

 ## Introduction
-This page explains the process of using the runner, configuration properties, etc. You can find a more proactical guid in each runner page.
+This page explains the process of using the runner, configuration properties, etc. You can find a more practical guide in each runner page.

-As mentioned in the [technical overview](/technical-overview#runner), the runner is the orchestator that handles the environment and it's responsaible of the process.
+As mentioned in the [technical overview](/technical-overview#runner), the runner is the orchestator that handles the environment and it's responsible of the process.

 The natural steps you should follow are: